 Forbearance, repayment plans, and reinstatement are all still on the table.
 A short sale or deed-in-lieu can be negotiated.
 You have the most room to maneuver at this stage.

 The critical requirement: your application must be complete.
-An incomplete application provides no protection.
+An incomplete application provides no § 1024.41(g) dual-tracking protection.
 Every missing document, every unsigned form, every outdated pay stub is a gap that allows the foreclosure to continue uninterrupted.

 Once a sale date is scheduled, the urgency escalates dramatically.
-You may have weeks or even days before the auction.
-At this point, your options narrow to reinstatement (paying everything owed in full), Chapter 13 bankruptcy (which triggers an automatic stay that immediately halts the sale), a last-minute loss mitigation application (which may or may not pause the process depending on timing and your state's rules), and in some cases, a last-minute short sale if a buyer is already in place.
+The 12 C.F.R. § 1024.41(g) dual-tracking protection applies in full force only when a complete application is submitted more than 37 days before the sale; inside that 37-day window the protection narrows substantially and other tools must do the work.
+At this point, your options narrow to reinstatement (paying everything owed in full), Chapter 13 bankruptcy under 11 U.S.C. § 362(a) and § 1322(b)(5) (which triggers the automatic stay and creates a federal mechanism to cure the arrears over the plan), a last-minute § 1024.41 application (which may or may not invoke § 1024.41(g) protection depending on timing), and in some cases a last-minute short sale if a buyer is already in place.
+See Can Bankruptcy Stop Foreclosure?
+Chapter 7 vs Chapter 13 for a full analysis of the bankruptcy path.

 Each of these is time-sensitive.
-Chapter 13 is the most reliable way to stop a sale that's days away — the automatic stay takes effect the moment the petition is filed.
+Chapter 13 is the most reliable way to stop a sale that's days away — the 11 U.S.C. § 362(a) automatic stay takes effect the moment the petition is filed.
 But it requires a bankruptcy attorney and carries significant long-term consequences.

 In most states, once the foreclosure sale is completed, stopping it becomes extremely difficult or impossible.
-Some states offer a redemption period — a window after the sale during which you can reclaim the property by paying the full sale price plus costs.
-But many states, including Texas, offer no redemption period at all.
+Some states offer a statutory redemption period — a window after the sale during which you can reclaim the property by paying the full sale price plus costs.
+Iowa permits a one-year post-sale redemption under its judicial foreclosure framework.
+Michigan provides a six-month statutory redemption period for residential property after a sheriff's sale.
+Kansas permits up to twelve months of statutory redemption depending on the percentage of the original loan still owed.
+But many states offer no post-sale redemption at all — in Arizona, A.R.S. § 33-811(E) extinguishes a borrower's redemption rights upon completion of a trustee's sale under deed-of-trust foreclosure, and Texas similarly provides no statutory right of redemption after a non-judicial trustee's sale.

 The message is clear: every stage before the sale gives you options.
 After the sale, those options essentially disappear.